tootsf/tootsf.github.io/assets/pages/Community Bridge/Libraries/Shells/shells.md

 ## Overview

-The Shells provides functionality for FiveM resources.
+The Shells library provides interior shell management for creating instanced interiors, handling shell loading, and managing multiple instances of the same interior space.

 ## New (Client)